PROXIMANOVA-LIGHT.OTF PROXIMANOVA-LIGHTIT.OTF PROXIMANOVA-EXTRABLD.OTF PROXIMANOVA-BOLD.OTFPROXIMANOVA-BLACK.OTF

 Ransomware Shield also includes the possibility of defining which applications should be considered trusted:

 Common trusted apps (those coming from trusted vendors and app stores and verified by Avast) are included by default.
-You can populate the list further through the Add trusted app option.
+You can change this via the available toggle.

 Network paths cannot be protected by Ransomware Shield.
 However, it is possible to define an application from a network path as trusted to allow it to access protected folders.